 Cristina Mendonsa anchors all three of News10's highly rated and award winning evening news programs.
-With experience in anchoring, reporting, producing and 3d graphics, Cristina continues to file stories in addition to her anchoring duties.
+With extensive experience in field anchoring, reporting, producing and 3D graphics, Cristina continues to file stories on all platforms -- in addition to her anchoring duties.

 Before joining News10, Cristina anchored the number one rated morning news program in Denver, Colorado for KUSA-TV.
 She also worked as a consumer reporter at KOVR-TV and as a general assignment reporter for KRCR-TV in Redding.
-She started her television career as a writer for KRBK-TV (now KMAX-TV) in Sacramento.
-Cristina began her journalism career as a newspaper columnist for the Fair Oaks Post and worked for several radio station news departments before making the jump to television.
+She started her television career as a writer for KRBK-TV (now KMAX-TV).
+Cristina began her journalism career as a newspaper columnist for the Fair Oaks Post and worked for several radio station news departments (including legendary rock station KZAP) before making the jump to television.

 Cristina is a proud member of the National Association of Hispanic Journalists, a graduate of Sacramento State University in Government/Journalism and is currently completing a Master's degree in Communications and Leadership from Gonzaga University.

 Please contact Cristina with any story ideas or suggestions at CMendonsa@News10.net